Congressional Naming Commission Report

 The academy strives to graduate diverse leaders of character for our Nation.

-The academy will remove the portrait of Robert E. Lee in Confederate uniform from Jefferson Hall, the U.S. Military Academy's library, and place it in storage at the West Point Museum.
-Concurrently, we will also move the accompanying portrait of Ulysses S. Grant from the library to Grant Hall.
+The academy has removed the portrait of Robert E. Lee in Confederate uniform from Jefferson Hall, the U.S. Military Academy's library, and placed it in storage at the West Point Museum.
+The accompanying portrait of Ulysses S. Grant has been moved from the library to Grant Hall.

 Ultimately, the Commission’s recommendations and West Point's actions are not intended to erase history, but rather, to affirm the academy’s long tradition of educating, training, and inspiring leaders of character who represent the best of our national ideals, our Army Values and the West Point ideals of Duty, Honor, Country.
 As an institution charged with developing the next generation of leaders for the Army and our nation, we do not shy away from difficult conversations and will continue teaching our Nation’s history, with all its tragedies and triumphs and never forgetting the sacrifices made by so many along the way.